-In Deep Work the author presents arguments about uninterrupted focused work-thinking benefits that translates in creating a meaningful life.
-Moreover, the four rules to implement to develop this skill and adapting it depending on what work and company policies anyone handle.
+In Deep Work, the author presents arguments about uninterrupted focused work-thinking benefits that translate into creating a meaningful life.
+Moreover, the four rules to implement to develop this skill and adapt it depending on what work and company policies anyone handles.

 Cal Newport is a writer and a professor of computer science at Georgetown University.